-In order to extend the prediction to, for instance, two time steps into the future, we could perform two one-step-ahead predictions in a row (fig. B.3), i.e. a recursive two-step-ahead prediction.
+In order to extend the prediction to, for instance, two time steps into the future, we could perform two one-step-ahead predictions in a row (fig. B.3 on the following page), i.e. a recursive two-step-ahead prediction.
 Unfortunately, the value determined by means of a one-step-ahead prediction is generally imprecise so that errors can be built up, and the more predictions are performed in a row the more imprecise becomes the result.